 Electricity rocks – but your device probably doesn’t like just any type of power.
 In case eighth-grade science feels like a distant memory, let’s quickly refresh what’s important here.

-Cheaper power packs offer up between 2,000 and 5,000 milliamps – typically enough to completely charge your smartphone once, or top it off a couple of times.
+Cheaper power packs offer up around 5000mAh, which is typically enough to completely charge your smartphone once, or top it off a couple of times.

-Some power packs offer many more milliamps – while more is better, you’ll also want to consider how many USB ports are available.
-More basic models are stuck with one standard-sized USB port and one mini-USB port (typically used to charge the power pack itself).
+On that note, consider how many USB ports are available.
+Smaller, more basic models are stuck with one standard-sized USB port and one mini-USB port (typically used to charge the power pack itself).
 As the capacity grows, so do the number of USB ports available.

-You’ll want to check to ensure the power pack can charge all your devices – some will specifically say what devices they can charge, while others will simply say how much power they can output.
+You’ll want to check to ensure the power pack can charge all your devices.
+Some will specifically say what devices they can charge, but most will simply say how much power they can output.

-Important note: these devices do not plug directly into the wall!
+These devices do not plug directly into the wall!